ProbablePrime/interactive-keyboard/README.md

-# :rotating_light: Warning :rotating_light:
-# This project is currently a work in progress and in a **Pre-Release** state.

-# If you would like help, please open a [Github Issue](https://github.com/ProbablePrime/interactive-keyboard/issues), do not contact Beam directly.

 # Interactive Keyboard

 [Beam.pro](https://beam.pro) is a live streaming site that lets viewers interract through onscreen controls with the streamer's game.
 This project binds beam interactive controls to keyboard/mouse events on the system.
 This allows viewers to control aspects of/the whole game through beam.